 The practical test is about making sure that those who pass are competent and safe in the basic skills of driving.
 Before you take it, indeed before you book it, you will have to take and pass the theory and hazard perception.

 At the start of the practical test, the examiner will come out and call your name.
 You will then be asked to read and sign the insurance and residency declarations while the examiner inspects your documentation.
 If all is in order, you will then be asked to walk to your car.

 Before getting to your car, the examiner will ask you to stop and read a new style number plate at a 20m or an old-style number plate at a distance of 20.5m.
 If you fail to do this, the exam will go no further.

-At the car, the examiner will ask you two questions from the show and tell question bank.
+At the car, the examiner will ask you one "Tell me" question from the show and tell question bank and one "Show me" question while you're driving.
 To see all the show me, tell me questions and answers CLICK HERE (Acrobat Reader or similar required).
 Fail to answer either question correctly and you will score one minor fault.